snyde875/Assignment-4/README.md

 The amount of code you will need to write to complete this assignment is less than in the previous assignments.
 The support code provides quite a bit of infrastructure to deal with reading and playing back the mocap data.
 So, the key challenges will come in reading through and understanding the existing code as well as really thinking about the code that you do write.
 You will probably need to work out some of the structure on paper before sitting down at the keyboard to program.

+You can try out the [instructor's implementation](https://csci-4611-spring-2022.github.io/Builds/Assignment-4) in the Builds repository on the course GitHub.

 ## Submission Information

 You should fill out this information before submitting your assignment.
 Make sure to document the name and source of any third party assets that you added, such as models, images, sounds, or any other content used that was not solely written by you.